dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/new-field.md

 * Update [Create.cshtml](https://github.com/aspnet/AspNetCore.Docs/tree/master/aspnetcore/tutorials/razor-pages/razor-pages-start/sample/RazorPagesMovie30/Pages/Movies/Create.cshtml) with a `Rating` field.
 * Add the `Rating` field to the Edit Page.

 The app won't work until the DB is updated to include the new field.
-If run now, the app throws a `SqlException`:
+Running the app without updating the database throws a `SqlException`:

 `SqlException: Invalid column name 'Rating'.`